zer0warm/loba2021/README.md

 * **[BI9-034** Le Duy Anh: Slides maker

 ## Project
+Load balancer:
-Load balancer: Control the flow of connections from Clients to Storage and Authentication servers.
-The main functionality is forwarding messages from client to authentication and storage, and from those servers back to client.
+* Control the flow of connections from Clients to Storage and Authentication servers.
+* Forwarding exact messages
+* One connection at a time

+## Report
+We have uploaded the [report](Network_Programming_Final_Report-2.pdf) for the project.
+The source can be found [here](https://www.overleaf.com/read/xpzbfvcxwssx).